 • Add further server instances to the cluster, using the cluster.addInstance() command, as described in the procedure at Section 8.4, "Deploying InnoDB ClusterSet".
-For more details of the command, see Adding Instances to a Cluster.
+For more details of the command, see Section 7.4.4, "Adding Instances to an InnoDB Cluster".